Commands

 |---|---|

-systemctl status cronhoster-api | Health of the localhost sync API that the client uploads to. |
+systemctl status cronhoster-api | Health of the localhost sync API that the local scripts upload to. |

-systemctl status cronhoster-runner | Health of the scheduler that discovers entry points and runs them on time. |
+systemctl status cronhoster-runner | Health of the scheduler that discovers crons and runs their handlers on time. |

-systemctl restart cronhoster-api | Restart the sync API — e.g. after the token or Caddy config changes. |
+systemctl restart cronhoster-api | Restart the sync API, e.g. after the token or Caddy config changes. |

 systemctl restart cronhoster-runner | Restart the scheduler.
-In-flight runs stop; missed ticks are skipped, not backfilled. |
+In-flight runs stop; missed times are skipped, not backfilled. |